 Individuals often struggle with processing information that requires extensive calculations-this type of processing requires a high level of numeracy, which many individuals do not have (Lusardi, 2012).
-Graphical representations may be an ideal approach for overcoming this problem because they shift information processing to the perceptual system, improving understanding of the concept presented and allowing decision-makers to quickly learn from trends and patterns in the data (Lurie and Mason, 2007).
+For instance, recent work has shown that teaching basic financial heuristics may be more effective than standard accounting training at improving financial practices of firms in developing countries (Drexler et al., 2014).
+Graphical representations may be another good approach for overcoming processing difficulties because they shift information processing to the perceptual system, improving understanding of the concept presented and allowing decision-makers to quickly learn from trends and patterns in the data (Lurie and Mason, 2007).
 Related work has found that interactive visual presentations (or visual analytic tools) encourage exploration of the decision space and reduce search effort (Rudolph, Savikhin, and Ebert, 2009; Savikhin, Lam, Fisher, and Ebert, 2011; Savikhin, 2012).